 We have more from the Lakers:

 - Lakers’ coach JJ Redick has loved what he’s seen from Luke Kennard, the hero of Game 1.
-One of his challenges for the elite shooter was sacrificing some of his efficiency for volume, ESPN’s Dave McMenamin notes (Twitter video link).
+One of his challenges for the elite shooter was sacrificing some efficiency for volume, ESPN’s Dave McMenamin notes (Twitter video link).
 “One of the things messaging-wise was, ‘You shooting six or seven threes a game at 38% for the series is better than you shooting three a game at 45%,‘” Redick said.
 “It’s unlikely he’ll go five-for-five every game, but I loved his level of aggression.”
 Teammate Jaxson Hayes says Kennard’s outburst came as no surprise.
 “I used to grow up watching him drop 40, 50 a game in high school,” Hayes said, per McMenamin (Twitter video link).
 “I’ve known he’s been able to do all that.
 I watched him do it.”

-- Redick knows the Rockets will come out with desperation in Game 2, and is determined to have his Lakers match the energy they played with in Game 1, Benjamin Royer writes for the OC Register.
+- Redick knows the Rockets will come out with desperation in Game 2 and is determined to have his Lakers match the energy they played with in Game 1, Benjamin Royer writes for the Orange County Register.
 “Every day requires something different,” he said.
 “Yesterday required an elevated recovery day.
 Today required an elevated focus.
 It was a longer film session.
 A decent amount of teach, talk on the court beyond just the practice session.
 Tomorrow is going to require an elevated sense of desperation on our part because they’re going to come in with that.”

 - Hayes has been granted a Slovenian passport, per Michael J. Duarte of The California Post (Twitter video link), allowing him to play with Doncic during international play as the Slovenian team’s designated naturalized player.
 Hayes says that Doncic has been calling him “my Slovenian brother” since the paperwork came through.